4. TECHNICAL SUPPORT AND MAINTENANCE (if any)

 EXPLANATION AND EXAMPLE

 When you request four site changes, they’re all considered one “service event.”
-On the other hand, if you have us do one in July, one in August, one in September, and one in October; they are then considered four separate events and $45 each via PayPal.
-One way (delayed gratification), you pay $45 and the other (impatient), you pay $180.
+On the other hand, if you have us do one in July, one in August, one in September, and one in October; they are then considered four separate events and $55 each via PayPal.
+By batch processing (delayed gratification), you pay $55 and the other (impatient), you pay $220.

 Event processing encourages batching minor changes.
 Those usually aren’t urgent.
 This cuts down the noise in our life – and saves you money.
 Most developers charge an annual retainer fee around $250 to $500, plus hourly rates.
 We don’t do that.

 In the past 5 years, our service rates changed from $35 to $45 per event.
 That was last year.
+It is now $55 per event.
 Most sites rarely need service maintenance.
 Site owners are only penalized for sloppy or forgetful behaviors.
 Then we share the pain.

 We can’t control the WordPress world.
 If an open-source author makes a change to a theme or plugin or WordPress itself and it breaks your new site, we still must charge to fix it.
 If changes are too much or too big, like redecorating the site or tweaking for weird SEO ploys, those are bid as new or extra work.